lukemorton/jquery-carosello/README.markdown

 The above example turns your HTML into a vertical carousel.
 It also implements toggle functionality.
 As you can see not everything can be done with configuration but it certainly removes some boilerplate.

+I have missed out the fact you need to do some things with CSS, but if you checkout example.html you will see it's not much at all.

 ## API